AdmiraCod/AdmiraCod/README.md

 - 🔭 I’m currently working on building a portfolio using Javascript and Tailwind css
-- 🌱 I’m currently learning Javascript, Tailwind css
+- 🌱 I’m currently learning Javascript, Tailwind css, Wordpress

 - 📫 How to reach me: